 – Brent D. Ballard

-In June, Calfee's Diversity & Inclusion Committee, in collaboration with our diversity and inclusion consultant, Dr. Ellen Burts-Cooper, launched a series of internal, small-group "Listening Sessions" facilitated by a member of the D&I Committee and open to all attorneys and staff.
+In June, Calfee's Diversity, Equity & Inclusion Committee, in collaboration with our diversity and inclusion consultant, Dr. Ellen Burts-Cooper, launched a series of internal, small-group "Listening Sessions" facilitated by a member of the DEI Committee and open to all attorneys and staff.
 The purpose of these sessions was to provide a trusted circle for attorneys and staff to share feelings and suggestions, discuss the recent racial injustices and resulting protests, and to listen to and learn from each other.
-These discussions were intended, in part, to also help inform the D&I Committee's next steps to continue to support social and racial justice, equity and inclusion at our firm, in our communities and in the legal industry.
+These discussions were intended, in part, to also help inform the DEI Committee's next steps to continue to support social and racial justice, equity and inclusion at our firm, in our communities and in the legal industry.

-For additional information on Calfee's diversity and inclusion activities and commitments, please contact our Diversity & Inclusion Committee Chair, Kimberly Moses.
+For additional information on Calfee's diversity, equity and inclusion activities and commitments, please contact our DEI Committee Chair, Kimberly Moses.